Lumavate-Team/documentation/docs/2-development.rst

 	     The version info fields are in the second section of the Add Version page.
 They ask for the port, version number, and label for the new version.

           The required fields are:
-            * Port: which is the :ref:`port <port number>` number for the  programing language used in the image
+            * Port: which is the port number for the  programing language used in the image
 	    * Version number: which is the version's major, minor, and patch
-	    * Label: which lables the verison in development (dev), ready for production (prod), or deprecated (old)
+	    * Label: which lables the verison as in development (dev), ready for production (prod), or deprecated (old)

 	  .. note::
              The port number will either be the port number set in the tool’s code or the tool’s programming language’s standard port number.
 The port number must match the tool code’s port number.
 The tool will error while starting up if they do not match.